Home / Blogs & Insights / MVP vs Full Product Development

 What Happens After an MVP?

 Once your MVP validates demand, the next step is not adding every requested feature.
-It is building a roadmap based on evidence.
+Instead, the goal is to build a roadmap based on real usage data, business priorities, and product evidence.
+At this stage, businesses should focus on improving the parts of the product that affect adoption, retention, and delivery stability first.

 That usually means prioritizing: